UoM-ResPlat-DevOps/SwiftChecker/README.md

               containers.

-              SwiftChecker supports full directory scanning, meaning each file in a specfied directory is compared against objects stored in a swift container.
+              SwiftChecker supports full directory scanning, meaning each file in a specified directory is compared against objects stored in a swift container.
 SwiftChecker is designed to work efficiently on large files > available ram.